 It is not the responsibility of anyone working in the Club to decide whether or not child abuse has taken place.
 However, there is a responsibility for all staff, volunteers, Committee members, coaches and Club members working with children in the name of the Club, to act on any concerns through contact with the appropriate authorities.

-• If a child appears to be sexually aroused by your actions.
+· If a child appears to be sexually aroused by an individual’s actions.

-• If a child misunderstands or misinterprets something you have done.
+· If a child misunderstands or misinterprets something an individual has done.

 WHO TO CONTACT